What is The Foodbank Project?

 Where does it operate?

-Donations made to The Foodbank Project are delivered to Salvation Army foodbank hubs in Whangarei, Glenfield, Waitakere, Royal Oak, Manukau, Hamilton, Gisborne, Wellington, Nelson, Christchurch and Dunedin.
+Donations made to The Foodbank Project are delivered to Salvation Army foodbank hubs in Whangarei, Glenfield, New Lynn, Waitakere, Royal Oak, Manukau, Papakura, Hamilton, Gisborne, Hawkes Bay, New Plymouth, Palmerston North, Porirua, Hutt, City, Nelson, Christchurch, Dunedin and Invercargill.
 We will expand our network of hubs as donations increase allowing donors to benefit more local communities.

 In 2015, in a first for New Zealand, The Salvation Army, Lucid, and Countdown teamed up to create a brand new online store where you can make a donation to cover the purchase of much-needed grocery items for a local Salvation Army foodbank.